 Each betting interval, or round, begins when a player, in turn, makes a bet of one or more chips.
-Each player to the left, in turn, must either "call" that bet by putting into the pot the same number of chips; or "raise," which means that he puts in more than enough chips to call; or "drop" ("fold"), which means that he puts no chips in the pot, discards his hand, and is out of the betting until the next deal.
+Each player to the left, in turn, must either "call" that bet by putting into the pot the same number of chips; or "raise," which means that the player puts in more than enough chips to call; or "drop" ("fold"), which means that the player puts no chips in the pot, discards their hand, and is out of the betting until the next deal.

-When a player drops, he loses any chips he has put into that pot.
-Unless a player is willing to put into the pot at least as many chips as any preceding player, he must drop out.
+When a player drops, they lose any chips that have put into that pot.
+Unless a player is willing to put into the pot at least as many chips as any preceding player, they must drop out.

-If a player makes a bet or a raise that no other player calls, he wins the pot without showing his hand.
+If a player makes a bet or a raise that no other player calls, they win the pot without showing their hand.
 Thus, in Poker, there is a bluffing element, and the best combination of cards does not always win the pot!
 Bluffing is one of the key reasons why Poker is so popular.

-If a player wishes to remain in the game without betting, he "checks."
+If a player wishes to remain in the game without betting, they "check."
 This means, in effect, that the player is making a "bet of nothing."
-A player may check provided no one before him in that betting interval has made a bet.
-If another player has bet, he cannot check but must at least call the bet or drop.
+A player may check provided no one before them in that betting interval has made a bet.
+If another player has bet, they cannot check but must at least call the bet or drop.
 A player who checks may raise a bet that has been raised by another player.
 This is called "sandbagging," which is allowed, unless it has been decided beforehand that this practice is forbidden.
 If all players check during a round of play, the betting interval is over, and all the players still in the pot remain in the game.

-Unless a player is planning to bluff, he should not make a bet without holding a hand that he thinks may be the best.
-No Poker player can bet intelligently unless he knows what constitutes a good hand, a fair hand, and a bad hand.
+Unless a player is planning to bluff, they should not make a bet without holding a hand that they think may be the best.
+No Poker player can bet intelligently unless they know what constitutes a good hand, a fair hand, and a bad hand.
 A table of the various Poker hands and the number of combinations of each in a pack of cards is provided.

 Poker is almost always played with poker chips.
 For a game with seven or more players, there should be a supply of at least 200 chips.
 Usually, the white chip (or the lightest-colored chip) is the unit, or lowest-valued chip, worth whatever the minimum ante or bet is; a red chip (or some other colored chip) is worth five whites, and a blue chip (or some other dark-colored chip) is worth 10 or 20 or 25 whites or two, four or five reds.
 At the start of the game, each player "buys in" by purchasing a certain number of chips.
 All of the players usually buy in for the same amount.